Type of Journey

 Lie on the Beaches: The sea stretched out before you, the mountains towering behind you and the large expanse of white sand sounds like a paradise.
 And isn't that what Lofoten exactly is?
 There are beaches like Ramberg Beach, Hauland Beach, Uttakleiv Beach, and many more that one can visit and unwind.

 Surfing: Talking about beaches, if one is interested to tackle the cold waves, then some beaches offer the option of surfing as well.
 Beaches like Unstad receive challenging waves that attract the adventure-lovers from around the world.

 Enjoy the cabins of Rorbu: The renovated fisher's cabin offers a retreat to the tourists who want to experience the atmosphere of living amidst nature.

 Explore the history of Nusfjord: Nusfjord is an open-air museum with a sawmill, an old cod-liver oil factory, and an old fashioned store that one can visit to get closer to the historic village of Lofoten.

 The wonder of Norway lights: Watch the aurora borealis Norway, an exceptional phenomenon of nature.
 The aurora Norway can be seen from September to April if you are blessed with clear skies.
-The spectre of the Lofoten Islands Northern Lights is spellbinding.
+The specter of the Lofoten Islands Northern Lights is spellbinding.

-Explore Towns and Fishing Villages
+Explore Towns and Fishing Villages:

 After the days spent sigh-seeing and exerting oneself on a hiking trail, one needs a way of retreating.
 Visit the towns and villages of Lofoten islands, with their bright shops and comfortable hotels.
 Walkthrough the fishing villages with their colorful stilt houses and warm cabins.